GoogleCloudPlatform/cloudbowl-microservice-game/README.md

     export IP_ADDRESS=$(kubectl get svc istio-ingress -n gke-system -o 'jsonpath={.status.loadBalancer.ingress[0].ip}') echo $IP_ADDRESS
     ```
-1. Create a GitHub App, with a push event WebHook to your web app (i.e. https://IP_ADDRESS.nip.io/playersrefresh) and with a preshared key you have made up.
-For permissions, select Contents *Read-only* and for Events select *Push*.
-1. Generate a Private Key for the GitHub App
-1. Install the GitHub App on the repo that will hold the players
 1. Create a ConfigMap named `cloudbowl-config`:
     ```
     cat <<EOF | kubectl apply -f -